GREAT LAKES CRUISES

 Lake Ontario’s Economy

 Lake Ontario is a significant part of the 6-trillion-GDP Great Lakes Area Economy, a powerhouse on an international scale.
 The Ontario basin is home to ¼ of Canada’s population, and its primary economic activities include manufacturing, trading, fishing, and tourism.
 Its agricultural and industrial development has been significant, but it is causing a significant loss to the ecosystems in the region.
+However, Great Lakes cruises continue to gain popularity which propels tourism and more economic development in the region.

 Lake Ontario’s Ecosystems